National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ### PPRL Data {#sec-access-background-pprl}

 PPRL, short for "Privacy-Preserving Record Linkage," is a strong cryptographic data handling technique allowing for the matching of records about individuals from different data sources, _without_ revealing to any party except the data sources themselves any identifying information about the individual.
-While we won't describe how the process works here, researchers with enclave access can read more about it in @sec-understanding and the Introduction section of the [PPRL training module](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=23) {{< fa lock title="Link requires an N3C Enclave account" >}} in the Training Portal (see @sec-support-training).
+While we won't describe how the process works here, researchers with Enclave access can read more about it in @sec-understanding and the Introduction section of the [PPRL training module](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=23) {{< fa lock title="Link requires an N3C Enclave account" >}} in the Training Portal (see @sec-support-training).

 ## Level 1/2/3 (and PPRL) Availability {#sec-access-availability}